kristopolous/EvDa/README.md

    * value: a value to be passed to the setters and the callbacks which may be different from the actual value set.
    * bypass: if set, bypasses any test conditions when running a setter
    * noexec: if set, disables all callbacks from being fired when settings.
+   * noset: if set, doesn't set any value.
+   * onlychange: if set, only run callbacks if something is changed.
    * coroutine: `function(meta, isFinal)` if set, this is a function that gets passed the meta object before each test and prior to the value actually being set.
 Since `meta.value` is the value that will be set in the system, this can permit any permutations perhaps done by the testers or other handlers to be taken into consideration before the final `meta.value` is set.
    If `isFinal` is true then it means this is the last call prior to being set. the `meta.value` at the end of the coroutine function is the one that will be sent to the `after` and `on` listeners - in this sense is more of a middleware than a knuthian coroutine - but since its passed as a lambda during the actual set as opposed to a decoupled listener, the flow of control more closely resembles that of a coroutine than a middleware stack.